 The annual Christmas Bird Count (CBC) has been held for well over a century and is conducted by National Audubon Society with help from thousands of volunteers.
-Between December 14 through January 5 each year volunteers throughout the Americas take part in the effort.
+Between December 14 and January 5 volunteers throughout the Americas take part in the effort.
 Audubon and other organizations use data collected in this long-running wildlife census to assess the health of bird populations, and to help guide conservation actions.
 The count is constructed differently than the MOS seasonal counts in that volunteers attempt to count all birds within the same set of non-overlapping circles every year.
 Approximately 25 circles contain at least a portion of Maryland.
-Refer to the CBC site to find a circle near you and count!
+Refer to the CBC site to learn more, find a circle near you and count!
 It’s a great way to get outside, relax and bird during a busy time of year when there are so many other distractions.
-Check out Christmas Bird Counts for dates, contacts and compilers for the 2017 to early 2018 in Maryland and nearby area.